 Church and Peace’s Board (formerly Administrative Committee) oversees the network’s business and manages its finances.
 It reflects Church and Peace’s denominational, geographic and membership diversity.
-Its members are elected for three-year term, the next elections will be in the year 2021.
+Its members are elected for three-year term, the next elections will be in the year 2024.

-The next meetings:
+The next in person Board meetings:

 Antje Heider-Rottwilm – Chair

 Antje Heider-Rottwilm worked as a pastor until 2014.
 From 2008 she was responsible for the development of the Ecumenical Forum HafenCity in Hamburg, a project of 20 churches which houses a chapel, an organic fair-trade cafe, meeting rooms, and an ecumenical intentional community.